The Great Debate

 Chief of Global Policy & Advocacy, The College Board

 Stefanie Sanford serves as Chief of Global Policy & Advocacy for the College Board.
 She oversees the domestic and international policy agenda, working with policymakers, public institutions and foreign countries to promote excellence and equity in education, particularly at the highest levels of academic achievement.
-Sanford also directs government relations at the federal and state levels and the organization’s strategic relationships with foundation partners.
-Prior to joining...
+Sanford also directs government relations at the federal and state levels and the organization’s strategic...
 Read More →

 Remove this from your schedule?